-We thought it would be fun to better know our Instructor community so we created our Teacher Feature for the CI Newsletter as a way to introduce our certified instructors in the field and an opportunity to highlights their lives and work.
+I thought it would be fun to introduce our Instructor community so I created our Teacher Feature series for the CI Newsletter as a way to introduce our certified instructors in the field and an opportunity to highlights their lives and work.
+Paul Robear

 Lisa has studied shamanism with internationally known and indigenous shamans and medicine men and women for twenty-five years, esp.
 Trance Postures, with Huichol Indians, and Core Shamanism.
 She pours ceremony for sweat lodge and is a vision quester.
 With her guides, she leads posture workshops, drumming circles, provides healings, ceremonies, and gives lectures.
 Current posture workshops include “Kinship with Nature,” “The Divine Feminine,” and “Healing Self and Earth.”